 Most people have auto insurance but don't understand how they are covered or what to do if they find themselves in an accident.
-At the Songe Insurance Agency, we take the time to explain the coverage options and limits available in an auto insurance policy to help you get the coverage you need for your particular situation.
+At the Songe Insurance Agency, we take the time to explain the coverage options and limits available to cover your car, truck, van or motorcycle and help you get the coverage you need.

 Coverage options include:

-- Annual Policy Renewals – Where most auto policies renew every 6 months. we offer auto policies that renew every year.
+- Annual Policy Renewals – Where most auto insurance policies renew every 6 months. we offer auto policies that renew every year.
 Your policy premium is set for an entire year, so you know exactly how much your coverage is going to cost you.
-Plus, you can use the same insurance cards year round and eliminate the inconvenience of mid-year renewals.
+Plus, you can use the same insurance cards year round for your vehicles and eliminate the inconvenience of mid-year renewals.

 - Accident Forgiveness – If you have an accident after being insured for three consecutive years without any violations or at-fault accidents, your accident will be forgiven and won't impact how much you pay for auto insurance.